ucpasas/lazstream/README.md

 **WebGPU required.** `@lazstream/viewer` uses WebGPU compute shaders and has no WebGL fallback.
 Chrome 113+, Edge 113+, and Safari 18+ work out of the box.
 Firefox requires enabling `dom.workers.modules.enabled` in `about:config`.
 A WebGL fallback is planned but not yet implemented.

-**First loads are network-bound.** A 40 MB compressed LAZ file at a typical 3–5 MB/s throughput takes 10–11 seconds to fully decode.
-This is inherent to raw LAZ — the entire file must be transferred because there is no spatial hierarchy to skip parts of it.
+**First loads are network-bound.** Chunks stream in as HTTP range requests — only what the camera frames is fetched.
+But raw LAZ has no spatial hierarchy, so fully exploring a file means every chunk is eventually requested.
+A 40 MB file at 3–5 MB/s takes 10–11 seconds of total transfer time once all chunks have been visited.
 IDB caching (on by default) makes all subsequent views of the same file instant.

 **Binary LOD only.** Raw LAZ files store points in scan order, not spatial order.
 Each chunk is either a single seed point (the overview) or all 50 000–75 000 of its points (full resolution).
 There is no intermediate level of detail.
 Zooming in immediately loads full chunks.
 Files converted to COPC would support continuous progressive refinement, but lazstream currently cannot render COPC files (see below).